 Ideally, the siting process would be the mechanism by which these local concerns are balanced with regional needs.
 The process is intended to provide opportunities for public comment and for expert reviews of impact, as well as for an evaluation of the public benefits and costs of the project.
 But this is not always a straightforward process since in many cases, a siting board's geographic radius of control does not fully encompass the geographic scope of the project's impact.
 Local siting boards therefore tend to be more sensitive to local than to regional concerns.
 A new facility might benefit (or alternatively, might adversely impact) several neighboring towns, for example, but only the town in which it is located is likely to have much influence over the project's approval.
-For instance, in the case of Weaver's Cove, even though the regional need for more natural gas infrastructure is well-known, the towns of Fall River and Somerset, Massachusetts, have denied permits to the developer for terminal construction and dredging.
+For instance, in the case of Weaver's Cove, even though the regional need for more natural gas infrastructure is well known, the towns of Fall River and Somerset, Massachusetts, have denied permits to the developer for terminal construction and dredging.
 The advantage of the current siting process is that it gives those who bear the greatest costs from a particular project-localities-the greatest say in its approval or denial.
 But if every town can say no, then who will say yes?
 At the extreme, the process could sacrifice regional reliability for the sake of local control.

-Things become even more complicated when the infrastructure in question falls in the grey area among local, state, and federal spheres of authority.
+Things become even more complicated when the infrastructure in question falls in the gray area among local, state, and federal spheres of authority.
 FERC has regulatory authority over the terms and conditions of interstate transmission of electricity, as well as the rates, terms, and conditions of interstate gas deliveries such as LNG terminals and pipelines.
 But states and localities can intercede if the project does not meet certain state standards or the conditions of the Coastal Zone Management Act, the Clean Air Act, or the Federal Water Pollution Act.
-The Weaver's Cove project, for instance, has received approval from FERC, but the developers must still obtain several state approvals, most significantly for dredging, and must successfully appeal the local permit denials before they can begin building.
-The developers also must get the U.S. Congress to reverse language that was slipped into a recent transportation bill to prevent the demolition of a bridge that would LNG tankers from reaching the Weavers' Cove site.
-The multiple layers of approval involved can generate confusion about whether the local, state, or federal government is the ultimate decisionmaker.
+The Weaver's Cove project, for instance, has received approval from FERC, as well as denial of a request for a rehearing from the project's opponents.
+But the developers must still obtain several state approvals, most significantly for dredging, and must successfully appeal the local permit denials before they can begin building.
+They also must find a way around language that was slipped into a recent federal transportation bill to stop the demolition of a bridge that currently prevents large LNG tankers from reaching the Weaver's Cove site.
+(Rather than have Congress try to reverse the language, the developers now propose to use smaller tankers; but this approach has not yielded any greater enthusiasm from the local community.)
+Localities are required to act within the terms and conditions of the authority delegated to them by the federal government, so local decisions against new infrastructure can be challenged.
+But this process can add lengthy and expensive delays, and the multiple layers of approval involved can generate confusion about whether the local, state, or federal government is the ultimate decision maker.
 This is why the Energy Policy Act of 2005 felt it necessary to clarify that FERC, rather than state governments, has the final authority with respect to natural gas facility siting.